I-AM-PRASHANT-VERMA/I-AM-PRASHANT-VERMA/README.md

 - Automated workflows using Apache Airflow DAGs
 - Implemented CI/CD pipelines for ML using Jenkins
 - Managed experiment tracking and model versioning with MLflow
-- Deployed scalable ML models as APIs for real-world applications
+- Deployed scalable ML models as APIs

 ---